Email Customization Example

 Test Customizations

-To begin testing, run a code flow in OAuth Tools for a test client, as described in the initial customization tutorial.
+To begin testing, run a code flow in OAuth Tools for a test client.
 Select the HTML form authenticator and the Create Account link.
 Since this example is focused only on emails, login screens have been left with their default look and feel.
-Enter details to create an account, and use a fake email if your prefer.
+Enter details to create an account, and use a fake email if you prefer.

 Create Account